-Wasting, or low weight for height, is caused by acute insufficient nutrient intake and/or disease, and is a strong predictor of mortality among children under the age of 5.
+Similarly, wasting, or low weight for height, is caused by acute insufficient nutrient intake and/or disease, and is a strong predictor of mortality among children under the age of 5.
 WHO also estimates that as of 2014, 50 million children were wasted or are too thin for their height.[vi]

 Handwashing breaks the vicious cycle of diarrhea and undernutrition.

 Given the important role of handwashing in nutrition, the Global Handwashing Partnership helped co-found the Clean, Fed & Nurtured Community of Practice which works to explore and promote the integration of WASH, nutrition, and early childhood development in the 0-3 age range.
-We also provide a number of resources relating to the integration of nutrition and handwashing in our resources section.
+The GHP also provides a number of resources relating to the integration of nutrition and handwashing in our resources section.

-[vi] Dangour, A. D. et al. (2013).
-Interventions to improve water quality and supply, sanitation and hygiene practices, and their effects on the nutritional status of children.
-The Cochrane Library.
+[iv] Dangour AD, et al. Interventions to improve water quality and supply, sanitation and hygiene practices, and their effects on the nutritional status of children.
+The Cochrane Library, 2013.